 - Ability to make passage planning decisions based on forecast information

 You must hold the SRC Certificate of Competence (VHF) in radiotelephony or a higher grade of certificate in radiotelephony

 - Insightful blog series on the Yachtmaster exams from the perspective of RYA examinator.

 - The Complete Yachtmaster - Bestseller since first publication that has established itself as the standard reference for Yachtmaster students as well as skippers of all levels of experience.

 - RYA Yachtmaster Shorebased Notes - Highly illustrated book on all aspects of the RYA Yachtmaster syllabus.

-- The RYA Navigation Exercises - First-reate book on navigation with exercises.
-It book accompanies all RYA training courses and includes two trainings charts (RYA Training Charts 3 & 4).
+- The RYA Navigation Exercises - This is one of the best books about navigation.
+It accompanies all RYA training courses and includes two training charts (RYA Training Charts 3 & 4).